-Investments are intended to generate returns - to give something back to the person or organisation that owns them.
-In a charity context, investments are charity assets, often held to provide future income to help the charity deliver its charitable purposes.
+An investment is intended to generate a return - to give something back to the person or organisation that owns it.
+In a charity context, investments are charity assets used to help the charity deliver its charitable purposes.

-Usually an investment will provide a financial return either in the form of money being earned for the charity to use (income) or by the value of the investment increasing over a period of time (capital growth).
+Usually investments are intended to provide a financial return in the form of money being earned for the charity to use (income) and/or by the value of the investments increasing over a period of time (capital growth).